Ergodicity of unipotent flows and Kleinian groups: Introduction

 \end{thm}

 We call $x$ a {\it good} point for the window $I_T-I_{rT}$ if

 or equivalently if $\int_{I_T-I_{rT}} \psi(xu_t) dt \ge r \int_{I_T} \psi(xu_t)dt$.
 The window theorem says that the set of good points for the window $I_T-I_{rT}$ has a positive proportion of $E$ for all large $T$.
 It follows that for any $\e>0$, we can choose a sequence $T_k=T_k(\e)$ such that the set $E_k,$ of good points for the window $[(1-\e)T_k ,T_k]$ (or $[-T_k, -(1-\e)T_k]$), has positive measure.
 Let $x_k, y_k=x_kg_k\in E_k.$ To be able to use this in obtaining an additional invariance, we need to control the size as well as the direction of the divergence $u_{T_k}^{-1} g_ku_{T_k}$.
-More precisely, we need to be able to choose our generic points $y_k=x_kg_k$ so that the size of $g_k$ is comparable with $\tfrac{1}{T_k^2}$ and the size of its $V^-$-component is comparable with that of $U^-$-component.
+More precisely, we need to be able to choose our generic points $y_k=x_kg_k$ so that the size of $g_k$ is comparable with $\tfrac{1}{T_k^2}$ and the size of its $\check{V}$-component is comparable with that of $\check{U}$-component.

 We emphasize here that we work in the opposite order of a standard way of applying the pointwise ergodic theorem where one is usually given a sequence $g_k$ and then find window $I_{T_k}$ depending on $g_k$ (as the window theorem works for any $T_k$).
 In our situation, we cannot choose ${T_k}$, and rather have to work with given $T_k$ (depending on $\e$).
 So only after we know which $T_k$'s give good windows for $\e$-width, we can choose good points $x_kg_k$ for those windows.
-What allows us to carry out this process is that we have a good understanding of the structure of the generic set along contracting leaves, to be more precise, because the BMS measure has positive entropy for the geodesic flow and that the PS measure is locally well-spread out.
+What allows us to carry out this process is that we have a good understanding of the structure of the generic set along contracting leaves.
+To be more precise, the $\PS$-measures on the contracting leaves are basically $\delta$-dimensional Hausdorff measures on $\bbr^2$, and the assumption that $\delta>1$ enables us to find $g_k$ for the ``right scale", see Section~\ref{s;PS-non-fuc}.

 Hoping to have given some idea about how the above window theorem \ref{wt} will be used, we now discuss its proof, which is based on the interplay between the BR measure and the BMS measure.
-It is worth mentioning that the close relation between the $\BR$ and the $\BMS$ measure is also the starting point of Roblin's unique ergodicity theorem.
+We mention that the close relationship between the $\BR$ and the $\BMS$ measure is also the starting point of Roblin's unique ergodicity theorem for $NM$-invariant measures.